Reading Time: < 10 Mins

 Cutting down on cocaine use can cause extreme discomfort to an individual.
 Cravings are commonly intense and can result in strong urges to use cocaine again.

-Aside from cocaine, several drugs can lead to addiction, including methamphetamine, marijuana, hallucinogens like LSD, inhalants like aerosol sprays and solvents, and opioid painkillers such as oxycodone and heroin.
+Aside from cocaine, several drugs can cause addiction, including methamphetamine, marijuana, hallucinogens like LSD, inhalants like aerosol sprays and solvents, and opioid painkillers such as oxycodone and heroin.

 The addictive potential of cocaine and other drugs mentioned may differ from each other, but all commonly misused drugs activate the reward center of the brain.
 This mechanism of action makes such substances habit-forming.